Umar Sulaiman Al-Ashqar

-Umar Sulaiman Al-Ashqar (عمر بن سليمان الاشقر; 1940 – 10 August 2012) was a Neo-Salafi scholar associated with the Muslim Brotherhood.
+Umar bin Sulaiman Al-Ashqar (عمر بن سليمان الاشقر; 1940 – 10 August 2012) was a Salafi scholar associated with the Muslim Brotherhood.
 He authored several books about matters on Islamic creed.

 Biography

 Sulaiman Al-Ashqar was born 1940 in Palestine.
 He was a descendant from a family known for Islamic scholars and authors in Kuwait and later Jordan.
 He was one of the most influential writers in Jordan, where he also served as a professor in the Faculty of Islamic Law at the University of Jordan and the Dean of the Faculty of Islamic Law at Zarqa University.
 Before his expulsion from Saudi Arabia in the sixties, he was a disciple of Ibn Baz.
 After his expulsion from Saudi Arabia, he worked in Kuwait and earned a doctorate at the Al-Azhar University.

 Creed and theology

 Publications

 He authored a number of books on Islam.
 Among them eight monographs on Islamic creed, including 'in the Light of Quran and Sunnah' (Silsilat al-'aqida fi daw' al-kitab wa-l-sunna).
 In 1998, the Saudi publisher al-Dar 'Alamiyya li-l kitab wa-l-sunna' agreed to translate eight volumes of the series into twenty-five languages, including 'Endtime', a work about Islamic Eschatology, first published in English in 1999.